KatCostales/Flutter_Music_Note_App/EX_03/documentation.md

 <br />•	Offline mode (access phone decice permissions to store files on phone rather than the server)
 <br />&emsp;    o	Allow users to create and modify scores offline and save them on their device until a network becomes available

+<br />For each individual feature, we will implement unit test suites that will include valid (expected to succeed) and invalid (expected to fail) tests.
+We will implement tests at each stage of the development process, testing each feature as necessary.

 EX03_04 – Do some market research.
 Find products that contribute to your idea
 •	Are there products that are very similar?
 What do they do well?
 What can you imagine that is 10x better?
 Warning – it’s dangerous to say “there’s nothing out there like this.”
 •	Are there products that are have overlap?
 What can you learn from those?
 How can they contribute to your ideas?